-The problem is you’ll need to choose both paths in order to progress through this game, muddling the story quite a bit in the process – though thankfully not enough to run the fun that exists in The Lost Jungle Safari’s gameplay.
+The problem is you’ll need to choose both paths in order to progress through this game, muddling the story quite a bit in the process.

 Here’s the thing – there’s a reason you don’t see very many jungle-themed games out there; the scenic style is not easy to replicate in a convincing fashion – at least not without a massive budget.
 You might be shocked to learn how expensive faux foliage can get, and at the quantity you’d need to actually sell the concept that you’re lost in the middle of a jungle, you’d need to spend a small fortune.

 So, you don’t see it often, and as such I’m fairly intrigued when I do see a jungle game pop up on my travel itinerary.
 I’m always eager to see how a given venue will try to pull it off.
-Generally speaking, we enjoyed this one – but to be fair the scenic quality was basically at the “just ok” level.
+Generally speaking, the scenic quality was basically at the “just ok” level – barely.

 The main “jungle” room was a rectangle with some vines and leaf textures on the walls, complete with an AstroTurf floor.
 The “tribal hut” was a small square room behind a tent-style door, littered with straw.
 The “pyramid” room housing the ancient treasure was a small square room with Egyptian-themed wallpaper and shelves of “Egyptian artifacts” that made it feel a bit more like a museum than a tomb.